Overcome procrastination by identifying your excuses and building an intention plan

 Which type of procrastinator are you?
 Find out here

-What you are trying to do here is to identify those typical excuses that you make and then to create a pre-decision that decides the action you will take when those familiar excuses pop up.
+What you are trying to do here is to identify those typical excuses you make and then create a pre-decision that decides the action you will take when those familiar excuses pop up.

 Shane Owens and his colleagues at Hofstra University demonstrated that those who perform implementation commitments were nearly eight times more likely to follow through on a commitment than those who did not create them.
 That could be you!